 Click Edit to make changes to the following data:

-For more information on how to configure the Summary section, refer to Customer 360 Summary Section Configuration.
+For more information on how to configure the Summary section, refer to the Customer 360 Summary Section Configuration article.

 Success Plans help CSMs monitor and drive success with individual customers based on objectives and criteria that you define.
 With Success Plans, a new Call to Action (CTA) type is introduced called Objectives.
 Success Plans may be composed of one or more Objective CTAs, and may include associated Tasks, either manually created or applied through Playbooks.
 For more information on success plans, refer to Create Success Plans in the R360.